Vincent-the-gamer/dotfiles/README.md

 `.gitattributes` is named `.gitattributes-example` to avoid it change info of this repo, rename it back to use.

+For *Rust* global config, please rename `cargo-config.toml` to config.toml, and put this file into `~/.cargo` folder.

 Otherwise, use it's original name.

 # Oh-my-zsh